-Wholesale inventories are stated at the lower of cost (determined by the first-in, first-out method) or market.
+Wholesale inventories are stated at the lower of cost (determined by the first-in, first-out method) or market which comprises a significant portion of the Company's inventory.
 Retail inventories are valued at the lower of cost or market as determined by the retail inventory method.
+Vilebrequin inventories are stated at the lower of cost (determined by the weighted average method) or market.